 If you’re recently married or about to tie the knot, you may get an extra wedding gift: Your car insurance premiums may go down.
-Married couples generally pay less for car insurance than single individuals because insurers tend to consider them to be a lower risk.
+Car insurance for married couples is generally less than for single individuals because insurers tend to consider them to be a lower risk.

-Car insurance for newlyweds: When to combine, separate or exclude
+Car insurance for married couples: When to combine, separate or exclude

 You and your spouse may have had your own cars and separate car insurance policies when you were single.
 You’ll need to decide if you want to combine your policies, keep them separate or combine them with one of you excluded from coverage.

-Once married, here are the options for how to handle your auto insurance:
+Here are some options for how to handle your car insurance as a married couple:

-- If you both are safe drivers with good credit — Combine your coverage on one policy, which is best if both of you are safe drivers, and usually cheaper because you qualify for more discounts.
+- You’re both are safe drivers with good credit: Combine your coverage on one policy, which is best if both of you are safe drivers, and usually cheaper because you qualify for more discounts.

-- If one of you has recent accidents or bad credit — Keep your policies separate, if one of you has recent claims or bad credit, but list both of you as drivers on each policy to comply with insurance requirements.
+- One of you has recent accidents or bad credit: Keep your policies separate, if one of you has recent claims or bad credit, but list both of you as drivers on each policy to comply with insurance requirements.